yr12345678/piers-rugyard-auctions/README.md

 * Piers Rugyard NFTs are minted by the owner
 * Owner sets the component to active to allow auctions to start and starts the first auction
 * The auction has a duration and a buffer (time before auction ends).
 If a bid is made in the buffer, the auction is extended.
-* Accounts can bid on the NFT with XRD
+* Accounts can bid on the NFT with XRD.
+Note that it's not possible to retract a bid.
 * If the new bid is valid, the previous bid is immediately returned to the original account.
 * Once the auction ends, bidding is no longer possible and the auction must be settled.
 Settling an auction is incentivized with 5% of the winning bid for the settler to keep things moving smoothly.
     * If an auction ends without bids, the first bidder after the auction ended will be the winner of the auction.
 The auction will be settled immediately.